-- Verbal praise and encouragement from own teacher and others. - Visit to Headteacher or Deputy Head - Stickers awarded by the Headteacher or Deputy Head - Notes home from class teachers and the Headteacher - Conversations with parents - Stickers/ charts to support all aspects of good behaviour - Entries in Happy Book for really commendable work, behaviour or improvement, read at assembly. - Dojo points
+- Verbal praise and encouragement from own teacher and others. - Visit to Key Stage Co-ordinators/Deputy/Head - Notes home - Conversations with parents - Stickers/ charts to support all aspects of good behaviour - Entries in Happy Book for really commendable work, behaviour or improvement, read at assembly.
+The Head gives gold stickers and sends letters home for children.